Lillian Bilsky Freiman: Post-war activities

 In 1918, she was summoned by the mayor of Ottawa to organize a 1500-volunteer relief effort.
 The project gained national attention.
 With media support, she launched a campaign disseminating not only progress reports but also information designed to help prevent the spread of the influenza.

 In 1921, she assisted between 146 and 151 Jewish war orphans from Ukraine to emigrate to Canada.
 Among them was a 12-year-old orphan named Gladys Rozovsky was adopted by Freiman and her husband.

 Freiman was the founder of the Canadian Hadassah - a woman's Zionist Organization.
 She accomplished this by raising money for the Helping Hand Fund of Hadassah, by traveling acrossing Canada, and securing about $200,000 from 120,000 Jews, most of them recent immigrants.
 She would head the organization for twenty-one years, from 1919-1940.
 By 1925, under her leadership, membership of the Hadassah was at 4,500 women in 68 chapters.
 Beyond this, she had been involved with leadership roles in the Ottawa Welfare Bureau, the Protestant Infants Home, the Canadian Institute for the Blind, the Red Cross Society, the Amputations Association of Great War Veterans of Canada, the Salvation Army, the Big Sisters’ Association, the YMCA, the Joan of Arc Society.
 She was also involved with the Girl Guides Association, the Ladies Hebrew Benevolent Association, the Ladies Auxiliary of Adath Jeshurun Congregation and the Ladies Auxiliary of B'nai B'rith.

 In 1934, she chaired the United Palestine Appeal.

 Awards and accolades

 In 1934, she was awarded the Order of the British Empire, becoming the first Jewish Canadian to receive the honour.
 The aware was presented to her by King George V on New Year’s Day.

 The Bytown Museum hosted an exhibit on Freiman’s life.

-The Moshav Havatselet HaSharon in Israel's Emeq Hefer, land purchased by the Jewish National Fund with contributions by Canadians including the Freiman family, is named for her.

 In 1924, delegates at the Canadian National Convention named a school after her.

 In 1930, the publication Women of Canada dubbed Freiman as "Mother of the Jewish People of Canada".

 In 1935, Canadian Hadassah dedicated the year to Freiman as tribute to her fiftieth birthday.